PavithranChelliahpillai/speedclicking/README.md

   <li>Waits 1000ms for the page to load</li>
   <li>Finds the click box by ID</li>
   <li>Begins clicking it repeatedly (optimisations and processes detailed below)</li>
+  <li>End result is scraped from website using ID yet again and is displayed in console</li>
 </ul>

 ## v3